frictionlessdata/docs/references/tableschema-py.md

 The project follows the [Open Knowledge International coding standards](https://github.com/okfn/coding-standards).

-Recommended way to get started is to create and activate a project virtual environment.
+The recommended way to get started is to create and activate a project virtual environment.
-To install package and development dependencies into active environment:
+To install package and development dependencies into your active environment:

 ```
 $ make install